afreenasif/Google-Data-Analytics-Bellabeat-Case-Study/README.md

 What are some trends in smart device usage?
 How could these trends apply to Bellabeat customers?
 How could these trends help influence Bellabeat marketing strategy?

-Deliverables
+Deliverables:
-A clear summary of the business task
+1. A clear summary of the business task
-A description of all data sources used
+2. A description of all data sources used
-Documentation of any cleaning or manipulation of data A summary of your analysis
+3. Documentation of any cleaning or manipulation of data
+4. A summary of your analysis
-Supporting visualizations and key findings
+5. Supporting visualizations and key findings
-Your top high-level content recommendations based on your analysis
+6. Your top high-level content recommendations based on your analysis

 PREPARE